quantum-tinkerer/pymablock/paper/introduction.md

 efficiently.
 Our algorithm scales linearly with the perturbative order, does not require truncating the outputs, and treats multiple perturbations independently.
+Its performance makes it possible to find effective Hamiltonians for a variety of systems, like superconducting circuits, quantum dot physics, tight-binding models, k.p models, and more.
 We make the algorithm available via the open source package Pymablock, for Python matrix block diagonalization of numerical and symbolic Hamiltonians.